andrewauclair/micro-task/design.md

 *In this section describe any constraints on the system that have a significant impact on the design of the system.*

 #### 1.3 System Environment
-Currently micro-task is only designed for Windows 10.
+Currently, micro-task is only designed for Windows 10.

 ## 2. Architecture